The Incomprehensible Characteristic of Love

 Download StudyThe love of God is so massive, deep, wide, towering, all encompassing, that the human mind cannot understand it.
 At the same time, at the point of salvation and to the degree that we allow Christ to dwell in our hearts, the believer is rooted and grounded in God’s Love.

-Read on, my friend.
+Read on, friend.

 I. INTRODUCTION